jayshreeanand/croak-clash/README.md

 ## Overview

 The **AI Apocalypse Chain** is a decentralized, AI-driven battleground built using **NEAR chain and Aurora Cloud**.
 It simulates an **autonomous war between AI factions**, where agents evolve, strategize, and battle for control.
-Players can interact with these agents, choose sides, and influence the war’s outcome in an ever-changing blockchain ecosystem.
+Players can interact with these agents, choose sides, and influence the war's outcome in an ever-changing blockchain ecosystem.
 This project is depoyed on NEAR testnet and Aurora cloud (Apocalypse chain)

 ## Features